 Section 3: Using Heat

 The sun’s energy can also be used as a supplemental energy source for a home.
-There are two types of systems that use the sun’s energy.
+Two types of systems use the sun’s energy.
 Passive solar heating is when radiant energy from the sun is transferred to a room through the windows.
 Active solar heating is a system that uses solar collectors that absorb radiant energy from the sun.

-Heat behaves in a predictable way, which has led to the development of certain scientific laws.
-Thermodynamics is the study of the relationship between thermal energy, heat, and work.
+Heat behaves in a predictable way, which has led to the development of specific scientific laws.
+Thermodynamics studies the relationship between thermal energy, heat, and work.
 The first law of thermodynamics states that adding heat or doing work increases the energy of a system.
-If a system does not work or heat is removed, then the energy decreases.
-Energy must be conserved when heat is added to or removed from a system.
-The second law of thermodynamics states that it is impossible for heat to flow from a cool object to a warm object unless work is done.
+The energy decreases if a system does not work or heat is removed.
+Therefore, energy must be conserved when heat is added to or removed from a system.
+The second law of thermodynamics states that heat can’t flow from a cool object to a warm object unless work is done.
 The second law looks at the natural direction in which heat flows.

 - What is a forced-air system?